haddocking/haddocking.github.io/education/biomolecular-simulations-2018/CPMD_tutorial/index.md

 END CONSTRAINTS
 ```

-where the `SHOVE` option of the `FIX STRUCTURE` keyword requires an additional entry at the end of each constraint
-line (only one in our case).
+where the `SHOVE` option of the `FIX STRUCTURE` keyword requires an additional entry at the end of each constraint line (only one in our case).
 This entry has to be either -1, 0, or 1.
-The constraint is then either fixed (0) or
-allowed to shrink (-1) or grow (1).
+The constraint is then either fixed (0) or allowed to shrink (-1) or grow (1).

-The values of the Lagrange multipliers and of the actual constraint are printed in the file `CONSTRAINT` that is
-created in the current directory.
+The values of the Lagrange multipliers and of the actual constraint are printed in the file `CONSTRAINT` that is created in the current directory.

+In the folder `~/Tutorials/CPMD/3-Covalent_Binding_OLD_QMMM_Interface/10-QMMM_MD/STEERED` you can find an attempt of a steered (constrained) MD.
+<a class="prompt prompt-question"> Does the expected chemical reaction between the nitrile carbon atom of the ligand and the sulfur atom of CYS25 take place?
+What is missing?</a>

 ------------------